You studied so hard; you know the material, but still… you fail the GED® test.

-The problem is that when you’re feeling extremely nervous when taking a test, your mind may go blank and you’re suffering from severe test anxiety.
+The problem is that when you’re feeling extremely nervous when taking a test, your mind may go blank, and you’re suffering from severe test anxiety.

 Consequently, you won’t be able to remember the topics you’ve studied so hard for, and you can’t concentrate on simply answering the test questions at hand.

-Our Tip: When you studied hard and master the material, you really should try to calm down and relax once test day has arrived.
+Our Tip: When you have studied hard and master the material, you really should try to calm down and relax once test day has arrived.

 Reason #2: You Don’t Use The Right Learning Style